rackerlabs/technical-blog/_posts/2020-06-04-flight-to-the-cloud.md

 It all started with the invention of the computer, and since then, the IT infrastructure has increased drastically.
-We've moved from big, room-sized computers to handy laptops and upgraded data storage from giant 45MB storage boxes to small flash drives.
+We've moved from big, room-sized computers to handy laptops and upgraded data storage from giant 45 MB storage boxes to small flash drives.
 However, the amount of data and the computing resources required to process it has resulted in large data centers and IT infrastructure.